When you're up to your neck in Crocodiles

 AKA: THE IMPORTANCE OF DOCUMENTATION (and the Law of Sufficiency)

-FACT: Selective memory, confirmation bias and revisionism are common human traits
+FACT: Selective memory, confirmation bias and revisionism are common human traits, and stakeholders, sponsors and project teams are no more immune to them than anyone else.

 HUGE mistake!
 It’s NOT